-To ensure aging structures are safe, Florida legislators signed Senate Bill 4D into law on May 26, 2022.
-This new bill requires multi-story residential buildings and condominiums over three (3) stories in height to receive mandatory structural inspections called Milestone Inspections.
-The Bill also mandates that Structural Integrity Reserve Studies are completed every ten years.
+To ensure aging structures are safe, Florida legislators signed Senate Bill 4D into law on May 26, 2022, which as enacted is Florida Statute section 553.899.
+This new law requires multi-story residential buildings and condominiums over three (3) stories in height to receive mandatory structural inspections called Milestone Inspections.
+The law also mandates that Structural Integrity Reserve Studies are completed every ten years.

 Do we provide Milestone Inspections and Reserve Studies?

 Yes, we do!
 Florida Engineering can provide milestone inspections, reserve studies, or condominium roof inspections.
 Our Firm has over 20+ Engineers in-house, with 100+ years of combined experience.